zentity-io/zentity-io.github.io/docs/basic-usage/exact-name-matching.md

 # <a name="exact-name-matching"></a>Exact Name Matching

+Welcome to the "Hello world!" of entity resolution.

 This tutorial will guide you through one the simplest forms of entity resolution &ndash; exact name matching.
 You will learn how to create an entity model and how to resolve an entity using a single attribute mapped to a single field of a single index.
 This is meant to introduce you to the most basic functions of entity resolution with zentity.